Web-commited/Project-Barebone/README.md

 ### Day 9

-initial version of server console logs when authentication fails, bad idea.
+Initial version of server console logs when authentication fails, bad idea.
 Added 401 server error when auth fails, and corresponding alerts in the frontend

 ### Day 10